Top of the page

-- Practice healthy habits.
 Protect your child against illness and infection.
 For example, wash your hands often, keep toys clean, make sure your child is immunized, and go to all routine checkups.
-Be sure all visitors are up-to-date with their vaccinations.
+Be sure that all visitors are up-to-date with their vaccinations.

 If you feel stressed, get help.
 Talk to your doctor or your child's doctor, or see a counsellor.
-Get together regularly with friends, or join a parenting group.
+Get together regularly with friends.
+Or you can join a parenting group.